 - Co-operative banks offer loans to farmers so that they can utilise them for raising agricultural production and improving their standard of living. - Co-operative banks supervise the activities of their borrowers in order to ensure productive use of the loan amount. - These banks also collect funds outside the society to finance the productive activities of their members. - Co-operative banks try to develop the spirit of co-operation and understanding among its members. - Co-operative banks try to supplement the income of farming community by enabling them to engage in dairy farming, sheep rearing, vegetable growing, etc. - These banks try to develop the saving habit among the rural people so that they may not have to borrow in future. - Co-operative banks teach the farming community to borrow at the right time, the right amount, for the right purpose and repay the loan in time.
-In a word, they try to develop a healthy attitude among the rural people. - 7.
-Explain in brief the functions of Indian financial system.
+In a word, they try to develop a healthy attitude among the rural people.

-8. Discuss the functions of Reserve Bank of India.

-9. Discuss the methods of credit control of RBI.

-10. Mention two objectives of LICI.

-11. Discuss the objectives of GICI.

-12. Define development banks.

-13. Write down the names of any two development banks.

-14. Discuss the functions of IDBI.

-(Summary in Section 6.3.2) &(Now out of syllabus of C.U.)
+7. Explain in brief the functions of Indian financial system.
+(Sections 1.1 & 1.4) 8.
+Discuss the functions of Reserve Bank of India.
+(Section 2.14.2) 9.
+Discuss the methods of credit control of RBI.
+(Section 2.14.3) 10.
+Mention two objectives of LICI.
+(Section 4.6.1) 11.
+Discuss the objectives of GICI.
+(Section 4.7.3) 12.
+Define development banks.
+(Section 3.1) 13.
+Write down the names of any two development banks.
+(Section 3.3) 14.
+Discuss the functions of IDBI.
+(Section 3.6.5)

-15. What do you understand by money market?
+1. What do you understand by money market?
+(Sections 7.1 & 7.11)

-16. What is Treasury Bill?
+2. What is Treasury Bill?
+(Section 7.7.2)

-17. What is repo?
+3. What is repo?
+(Q. No. 11 of 2010)

-18. What do you mean by term loan?
+4. What do you mean by term loan?

 Ans: Term loan is a loan from a financial institution for a fixed term of years.
 It is usually for three to five years (middle-term loan) but sometimes longer (long-term loan), at a fixed rate of interest.
 Term loan is normally repayable by installments spread over a period.
 A term loan is required by the firm for investment in fixed capital, e.g., on plant and buildings.
 The borrower has the assurance that so long as regular repayments are made, the loan will not be recalled.
-Hence this type of loans is particularly suited for the financing of capital expenditures of the business firm.
+Hence this type of loans is particularly suited to the finance of capital expenditures of the business firm.
 The amount of such loan is generally large and the rate of interest is relatively low.
 Term loan is sanctioned by the financial institution on the basis of security provided by the borrower in the form of immovable property.

-19. Discuss the determinants of money supply.

-20. Discuss the present interest policy of India.

-21. What is mutual fund?

-(Section 7.8) (Section 7.6.8)

-22. What do you mean by IRDA?
-23. Can interest be zero?

-24. Discuss the causes of differential interest rate.

-25. Discuss the structure of Indian money market.

-26. Discuss the objectives and functions of Regional Rural Banks.

-(Q. No. 3 of 2011)
+5. Discuss the determinants of money supply.
+(Section 2.13) 6.
+Discuss the present interest policy of India.
+(Sections 5.8, 5.8.1, & 5.8.2) 7.
+What is mutual fund?
+(Section 4.8) 8.
+What do you mean by IRDA?
+(Q. No. 6 of 2007) 9.
+Can interest be zero?
+(Section 5.6) 10.
+Discuss the causes of differential interest rate.
+(Sections 5.4 & 5.5) 11.
+Discuss the structure of Indian money market.
+(Section 7.8) 12.
+Discuss the objectives and functions of Regional Rural Bank (Q. No. 3 of 2011) 10

-27. What is Bank Rate?
+13. What is Bank Rate?